 There is a workers' compensation regulatory surcharge that is determined by the Insurance Commission each year to be collected by the private carriers from their policyholders premiums collected plus the total of all premium discounts based on deductible provisions that were applied as levied in WV Code Chapter 23-2C-3(f).
 The current rate is equal to 5 percent.
 This regulatory surcharge is also applied to the self-insured employers payroll which is calculated by dividing the previous year's self-insured payroll in the state into the portion of the Insurance Commissions budget amount attributable to regulation of the self-insured employer market as levied in WV Code Chapter 23-2C-3(f).
-This current rate is .14 percent.
+For Fiscal Year 2021, the rate was .15 percent.